isotopp/isotopp.github.io/content/posts/2024-07-04-mysql-plugin-mysql-native-password-is-not-loaded.md

 # Creating a test setup

-On my system, I am using LVM2 and I am routinely using the XFS file system.
+On my system, I am using LVM2, and I am routinely using the XFS file system.
 I am creating a 10 GB sized test filesystem, which I mount to `/a`.
 In that, we create a `mysql` and a `conf` directory.

-The official `mysql` image is running as UID 999 and that is visible outside of the container.
+The official `mysql` image is running as UID 999, and that is visible outside the container.
 There are ways around that, but for a short test we do not care.

 ```console